Klavdiya Latysheva

-Klavdiya Yakovlevna Latysheva (Russian: Клавдия Яковлевна Латышева; Ukrainian: Клавдія Яківна Латишева; born 14 March 1897, Kiev, Russian Empire – 11 May 1956, Kiev, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine)) was a Soviet mathematician known for her contributions to the theory of differential equations, electrodynamics and probability.
+Klavdiya Yakovlevna Latysheva (Russian: Клавдия Яковлевна Латышева; Ukrainian: Клавдія Яківна Латишева; born 14 March 1897, Kyiv, Russian Empire – 11 May 1956, Kyiv, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine)) was a Soviet mathematician known for her contributions to the theory of differential equations, electrodynamics and probability.
 She was honoured with the Order of Lenin and the Medal "For Valiant Labour in the Great Patriotic War 1941–1945".

 Life

-Klavdiya Yakovlevna Latysheva was born in Kiev, Russian Empire (now Kyiv, Ukraine) on 14 March 1897 in a Russian military family.
-She completed her high school in 1916, and obtained a degree from the Physico-Mathematical division of the Kiev higher women's educational institution in 1921.
+Klavdiya Yakovlevna Latysheva was born in Kyiv, Russian Empire (now Kyiv, Ukraine) on 14 March 1897 in a Russian military family.
+She completed her high school in 1916, and obtained a degree from the Physico-Mathematical division of the Kyiv higher women's educational institution in 1921.
 The rest of her education and career was at the Mykhailo Drahomanov University.
 Her teachers were Boris Bukreev, Dmitry Grave, and Georgy Pfeiffer.
 From 1925 to 1928, she was in postgraduate studies, working on finding solutions to differential and integral equations using Mykhailo Kravchuk's method of moments.
 Kravchuk was her doctoral adviser.
 She was the first Ukrainian woman to obtain a doctorate in the mathematical and physical sciences, with her dissertation on approximate solutions of linear differential equations with singular coefficients (1936).

 Latysheva was an organiser of the first All-Ukrainian Mathematical Olympiad in 1936.

 During the Second World War, Latysheva transferred to Saratov.
 She worked at the automotive and highway faculty of the Saratov State Technical University.

 In 1946, she established a scientific group in the Faculty of Mechanics and Mathematics of the Taras Shevchenko University to study the analytical theory of differential equations.
 Between 1953 and 1956, Latysheva headed this group.
 She was the dean of the Faculty between 1952 and 1954.

 For her contributions to mathematics, she was awarded the Order of Lenin in 1954, as well as the Medal "For Valiant Labour in the Great Patriotic War 1941–1945".

-Latysheva died on 11 May 1956, and was interred in the Lukyanovsk cemetery in Kyiv.
+Latysheva died on 11 May 1956, and was interred in the Lukyanivka cemetery in Kyiv.